Services for children with disability, autism or ADHD

 - Ask other parents about their experiences.

-Sometimes you might decide on a service provider and get started, but then you realise that the service provider isn’t right for you and your child after all.
-That’s OK – you can change providers.
+Sometimes you might decide on a service and get started, but then you realise that the service isn’t right for you and your child after all.
+That’s OK – you can change services.

 Information overload can easily happen, so it’s important to organise your information.
 You can organise and store information in many ways – computer files, binders or folders, written journals or diaries, and even shoeboxes.